element-hq/policies/docs/matrix-org/privacy_notice.md

 Physical access to our offices and locations use typical physical access restrictions.

 We use secure private keys when accessing servers via SSH, and protect our AWS console passwords locally with a password management tool.
+We also enforce 2FA for accessing AWS.

 We log application data (username, user IP and user agent).
 We keep logs for no longer than 180 days.